espressif/developer-portal/content/blog/simplify-embedded-projects-with-esp-bsp/index.md

 ### Exploring the Component

 The ESP-BSP is included via `main/idf_component.yml` file.
-Simply by switching to other BSP, you can port the project to different hardware.
+Simply by switching to another BSP, you can adapt the project to different hardware.
+Here’s how you can specify dependencies for different boards:

 Example for ESP32-S3-BOX: